marcusaferreira/kongfood/src/main/kotlin/br/com/fiap/techchallenge/kongfood/domain/order/README.md

 Order is the aggregate root of this bounded context.
 It is responsible for managing the order of the products and the state of through the lifecycle.
 #### Entity: Order
+Order is an entity that represents the order of the products.
+It contains the products, the state of the order and the total price, an order can be attributed to a client or not, an order has a number that can be used by the client to track his order.
 ##### Value Object: OrderStatus
 OrderStatus is a value object that represents the state of the order.
 It can be:
 - CREATED : The order was created;